-A Hundred Little Flames by Preeti Shenoy is a modern tale about generation gap, especially how today the relationship between a son and a father grows up to a point of no return.
+A Hundred Little Flames by Preeti Shenoy is a modern tale about generation gap, especially, today, how a relationship between a son and a father grows up to a point of no return.

-As the story commences, readers can see that Ayan, a young man in his mid-twenties, is all about a forced soul and trying to be a fit in the midst of gritty professionals in Pune.
-He does not love his job because he could never be as ambitious as his father.
-It was his father who put him through Mechanical Engineering and then MBA, and even into his first job.
-Well, things go sour all the more between him and his father when he was unintentionally spotted with escorts during a company party.
-The pictures of that party went viral and he was forced to put his papers down.
+As the story opens up, readers can see that Ayan, a young man in his mid-twenties, is all about a forced soul and trying to be a fit in the midst of gritty professionals in Pune.
+He does not love his job because he can never be as ambitious as his father.
+It was his father who had put him through Mechanical Engineering and then MBA, and even into his first job.
+Well, things go sour all the more between his father and him when he's unintentionally spotted with escorts during a company party.
+The pictures of that party goes viral and he is forced to put his papers down.

 Dejected and of course afraid of his father’s tirade, he is transported to a small village in Kerala to his grouchy (around seventy-year-old) grandfather in an ancestral property named as - Thekko Madom.

 Ayan feels pity to see his grandfather living a lonely life, on the other hand mesmerizes to see his diaries of his early days like youth and all.
 Gradually, Ayan being too sophisticated by the urban grooming comes to term with life when he begins gelling with the old man.
 As the diaries begin unfolding, more and more narration about the father-son relationship resurfaces and of course also about love and other rite of passages obligatory in life.
 In a nutshell, the story shuttles between today and yesterday.